bentomhall/nih-system/homebrewery/world/player-options.md

 A ghostly scene unfolds around you, centered on the object.
 It includes up to 10 minutes before and after the event in question.
 You can walk around this scene, which is visible to everyone within sight of it.
 At your discretion (no action required), you can pause the scene, rewind the action, or fast forward it.
 You can dismiss the scene as an action; if you do not, it fades 30 minutes after it was created, even if paused the whole time.

 This counts as divination magic, so creatures under the effect of mind blank and similar magics are invisible.
-Additionally, the psychometric effect has no special senses---it acts as if you, personally, were present and uses your ability scores, senses, and proficiencies if relevant.
+Additionally, the psychometric effect has no special senses.
+It acts as if you, personally, were present and uses your ability scores, senses, and proficiencies if relevant.
 The scene is video only, no sound, smell or other sensory information is present.

 Once you use this ability you must finish a long rest before you can use it again.